 With the year nearly complete, 2025 has already matched 2024 in terms of AI startups raising rounds of $100 million or larger.
-According to TechCrunch data, 49 U.S. AI startups have hit this threshold.
+According to TechCrunch data, 49 U.S. AI startups have hit this threshold, with significantly more companies raising multiple mega-rounds compared to last year.

-Majestic Labs ($100M): Founded by former chip executives from Meta and Google, they're building high-memory AI servers.
+Majestic Labs ($100M): Founded by former chip executives from Meta and Google, they're building high-memory AI servers that could shrink entire data centers.
+The infrastructure layer of AI continues to attract massive investment.

-Valar Atomics ($130M): A nuclear technology startup developing next-generation reactor "gigasites," backed by Oculus founder Palmer Luckey.
+Valar Atomics ($130M): A Hawthorne-based nuclear technology startup developing next-generation reactor "gigasites," backed by Oculus founder Palmer Luckey.
+AI's energy demands are creating opportunities in adjacent industries.

 The Investor Thesis Evolves